Mobile App Behavior

 Evaluate the performance of each screen in your app.
 This report breaks out screen usage metrics, like the number of Screen Views, Unique Screen Views, and the % Exit from a Screen.

 Visualize the path users traveled from one Screen or Event to the next.
 This report can help you discover what app content keeps users engaged with your app.
 See user movement between Screens, Events, or a blended view of both Screens and Events.
 You must set up Events in your app tracking code before they appear in the Behavior Flow.
-See the section on Events, below, for details.
+See Events, below.

 Crashes and Exceptions

 Defining exceptions in the app tracking code requires some technical knowledge of your app and should be completed by the developer.
-Visit our Developer Guides for detailed instructions on setting up the exceptions report for Android and the exceptions report for iOS.
+Refer to Crashes & Exceptions - Android SDK or Crashes & Exceptions - iOS SDK.

 Use App Speed reports to see how long different requests take to load in your app.
 You might, for example, want to track how quickly a game level loads or a search returns results.

-The App Speed reports require additional set up in your app tracking code that should be completed by the developer.
-Visit our Developer Guides for detailed instructions on setting up User Timing for Android and User Timing for iOS.
+The App Speed reports require additional setup in your app tracking code that should be completed by the developer.
+Refer to User Timings - Android SDK or User Timings - iOS SDK.
 No data appears in these reports until you define in your app tracking code which specific actions and load times to track.

 Explorer: Timing Category displays the name you’ve associated with a specific load time you’re tracking.
 The Average User Timing metric shows you the average length of time it takes to load that action.